JonTDean/project_prometheus/docs/data_structures/MuxMux_HashTableKanban.md

 ## LocalHashTable for ACO Implementation

 ### To Do

-- [ ] Design and implement dynamic resizing based on load factors to adapt to changing data volumes, maintaining operational efficiency.
+---

+### In Progress
 - [ ] Consider concurrency and implement thread safety for parallel computations, crucial for leveraging multi-threaded optimizations in ACO heuristic calculations.

 - [ ] Optimize for memory efficiency, especially in graph and pheromone matrix storage, to minimize the space complexity and enhance the scalability of ACO implementations.

----

-### In Progress

-- [ ] Implement a `keys` method for iterating over hash table keys, facilitating comprehensive access to heuristic information.

 ---